dinosptr/car-counter/README.md

 4. Analyze the collected data to gain insights into traffic behavior and trends.

 ## Future Enhancements

-- **Multi-Object Detection**: Extend Car Counter to detect and count other types of vehicles, such as buses, trucks, and motorcycles.
 - **Speed Estimation**: Integrate speed estimation algorithms to measure the velocity of moving vehicles and analyze traffic speed patterns.
 - **Integration with GIS**: Integrate with Geographic Information Systems (GIS) to visualize traffic data on maps and perform spatial analysis.